From The Desk Of:

 I'm placing between two green lines what I'd actually started out writing about this one several months ago, and I'll continue with the review below the bottom one of the green lines.

-I first discovered Kweene Nectarous when she gave a delightful review of my "Five Happy Jack O'Lanterns" This took place just a little bit ago.
+I first discovered Kweene Nectarous when she gave a delightful review of my "Invalid Item" This took place just a little bit ago.
 (Note: I've decided to store this draft and get back to it later, so more time will have passed before I get back to finishing this review and sharing it...)

 Anyway, I decided to check her out and see what kinds of things she wrote.